<< Click to Display Table of Contents >>

 User defined reports are easier to create than cards and labels, because all fields appear on the same line (with the exception of Roster reports, which are formatted like labels).
 However, you have some additional options with reports, because each field has a "header" at the top of the column that normally contains the field name.

-1.Choose the Reports workspace from the Home ribbon bar.
+1.Choose the Reports tab from the ribbon bar.

-3.The User Reports will open, listing all currently defined user reports, and their active status (inactive reports exist, but cannot be selected to run on the Reports window).
+4.The User Reports window will open, listing all currently defined user reports, and their active status (inactive reports exist, but cannot be selected to run on the Reports window).

 •Report Type - the type of report.
 The examples below show how the available fields change based on report type.